-The partnership comes as something of a surprise.
-Google, which purchased Waze for $1.1 billion in 2013, has its own Play music-streaming service that competes with Spotify.
+When Waze brought Spotify integration to Android devices earlier this year, the collaboration came as something of a surprise.
+Google, which purchased Waze for $1.1 billion in 2013, has its own Play Music service that competes with Spotify.

 In 2016, it debuted the Waze Transport SDK, a software development kit that lets partners integrate with Waze’s routing and guidance data.
 Ride-sharing service Lyft became one of the first to use it last year, along with U.K. emergency dispatch company Genesis Group, JustPark Parking, Cabify, 99Taxis, and food delivery service Cornershop.

-Last year also saw the launch of Waze’s Global Event Partner Program, which saw the company team up with event organizers to help with logistics planning.
+Last year also saw the launch of Waze’s Global Event Partner Program, which had the company team up with event organizers to help with logistics planning.
 Partners get access to Waze Closure, a tool that lets them input scheduled delays, restrictions, lane reversals, parking locations, and road closures ahead of time.

 And Waze has dipped its toe in other ventures, too.
 In February, Waze expanded Waze Carpool, a ride-sharing tool that matches riders with carpoolers in areas where bus and transit routes don’t normally reach.
 It’s active in San Francisco and Tel Aviv, Israel.

 But the expansions haven’t come at the cost of new in-app features.
-In recent years, Waze features tapped the vocal talent of high-profile names like New England Patriots tight end Rob Gronkowski, How I met Your Mother’s own Neil Patrick Harris, and comedian Steven Colbert for spoken-aloud turn-by-turn directions.
+In recent years, Waze features tapped the vocal talent of high-profile names like New England Patriots tight end Rob Gronkowski, How I Met Your Mother’s own Neil Patrick Harris, and comedian Steven Colbert for spoken-aloud turn-by-turn directions.
 In June 2016, Waze added a “difficult intersections” feature that suggests alternative routes around intersections with higher-than-average accident rates.
 And more recent updates added alerts about hit-and-runs and kidnappings and reminders for parents not to leave children in hot cars.